Aecasorg/Equine-Foaling-Alarm/README.md

 Arduino MKR GSM 1400 was used for this project.

-Only the sourcecode has been put on here, as short a explanation of the project which was worked on summer 2020.
+Only the source code has been put on here, with short a explanation of the project which was worked on summer 2020.

 Foal Alarm in Action (links to YouTube):
 [![Foal Alarm Prototype](https://img.youtube.com/vi/L1dmDUY_KUk/0.jpg)](https://www.youtube.com/watch?v=L1dmDUY_KUk)